General Terms and Conditions

 If the contract is cancelled during the 14-day statutory cancellation period, Reach Cambridge will, without undue delay and no later than 14 days after notification of cancellation, reimburse all payments made (including the deposit).
 No fee will be incurred in respect of the reimbursement.

 - More than 200 days before the date of the course: no cancellation charge.
-However, Reach Cambridge will retain your deposit of £500.
+However, Reach Cambridge will retain your deposit.

-- 200-100 days before the course start date: 50% of the total program price.
-Reach Cambridge will also retain your deposit of £500
+- 200-100 days before the course start date: 50% of the program balance.
+Reach Cambridge will also retain your deposit.

-- Under 100 days before the course start date: 100% of the total program price.
-Reach Cambridge will also retain your deposit of £500
+- Under 100 days before the course start date: 100% of the program balance.
+Reach Cambridge will also retain your deposit.

 Depending on your insurance cover, you may be financially protected by appropriate insurance in the event of cancellation.
 Please verify with your insurer as Reach Cambridge cannot advise on the adequacy or application of any insurance arranged by the parent.